Siggerud/Self_stabilizing_robot/readme.md

 <br />
 Camera feed screenshot from camera onboard robocar

-This a robotcar that is operated by voice commands.
+This a robot that can be operated by either voice, keyboard or an xbox controller.
 In addition to the controlling of the car you can also control the direction of a mounted camera, zooming and a honking device.
 To tell wether you've given a valid voice command, signal lights will give you feedback.